Name–value pair: Use in computer languages

-Some computer languages implement attribute–value pairs, or more frequently collections of attribute–value pairs, as standard language features.
+Some computer languages implement name–value pairs, or more frequently collections of attribute–value pairs, as standard language features.
 Most of these implement the general model of an associative array: an unordered list of unique attributes with associated values.
 As a result, they are not fully general; they cannot be used, for example, to implement electronic mail headers (which are ordered and non-unique).

-In some applications, an attribute–value pair has a value that contains a nested collection of attribute–value pairs.
+In some applications, a name–value pair has a value that contains a nested collection of attribute–value pairs.
 Some data serialization formats such as JSON support arbitrarily deep nesting.

 Other data representations are restricted to one level of nesting, such as INI file's section/name/value.